MLforHealth/ClinicalDG/hparams.md

 # Datasets

-The following table shows how the dataset parameter (which is passed to `--dataset` in `train.py` or `sweep.py`) maps to the datasets described in the paper.
+The following table shows how the dataset parameter (which is passed to `--dataset` in `train.py` or `--datasets` in `sweep.py`) maps to the datasets described in the paper.

 | Parameter Value           | Dataset         | Synthetic Shift |
 |--------------------|-----------------|-----------------|